NehaSingh2021/Documentation/index.md

 #### Table Detection
 This API is used for Table Detection.<br/>
-After the main call is directed by the solarai app to api services app, the URL “v1/table_detection“ calls the function views.detection , which requests for parameters. where parameters required are:<br/>
+After the main call is directed by the solarai app to api services app, the URL “v1/table_detection“ calls the function views.table_detection, which requests for parameters. where parameters required are:<br/>
 - In a directory three image files should be there with the given naming convention (Ref.
 3(a), 3(b) and 3(c)) and path of the directory should be passed in image_path.
 Example : image_path=/home/ubuntu/solaraidata/<br/>
 - panel_orientaion = PORTRAIT / LANDSCAPE (Ref.
 3(d))<br/>